 The principle of a self-inflating mattress

 A self-inflating mattress consists of an airtight envelope glued to an open cell foam in which the air circulates.
-When you unfold your mattress, it will regain its shape and thickness (2.5 cm for this MT100 mattress) and fill with air.
+When you unfold the mattress, it will return to its original shape and thickness (3 cm for the trek 500 mattress) and fill with air accordingly.
 However, it requires some mouth inflation so you can adjust it to the pressure level suitable for you.
 Self-inflation is more or less noticeable depending on the thickness of the mattress.

 When using your mattress for the first time, unroll it, open the valve for 24 hours on a flat surface, then inflate it and leave it for 24 hours, valve closed, under pressure.
 Then you can store it away again.
 While trekking, take out and unroll your mattress as soon as you set up camp, valve open to facilitate pre-inflation.
 A self-inflating mattress inflates to about 60 to 70% on its own.
 You will need to blow up the rest yourself, so you can adjust the pressure to your desired comfort level.